myTerminal/software-speedruns/rust.md

     const MAX_LIMIT: isize = 300; // Global constant without an address (like pre-processor directives in 'C')

-    statis MAX_LIMIT: isize = 300; // Global constant that can be used by reference
+    static MAX_LIMIT: isize = 300; // Global constant that can be used by reference

 ## Blocks & Scopes